SciML/DifferenceEquations.jl/docs/src/examples/linear_state_space_examples.md

 optsol = solve(optprob,LBFGS())
 ```

 This "solves" the problem relatively quickly, despite the high-dimensionality.
 However, from a statistics perspective note that this last optimization process does not do especially well in recovering the pseudotrue if you increase the prior variance on the `β` parameter.
-Maximizing the posterior is usually the wrong thing to do in high-dimensions.
+Maximizing the posterior is usually the wrong thing to do in high-dimensions because the mode is not a typical set.

 ## Caveats on Gradients and Performance